This is a hot take and may be hard to hear for some athletes.

 Do You Potentially Have An Unhealthy Relationship With Food?

-Here are 4 signs of disordered eating/behaviors that may suggest your current nutrition approach is not the healthiest:
+Here are 4 signs of disordered eating/behaviors in athletes that may suggest your current nutrition approach is not the healthiest:

 - You are always thinking about food throughout the day